FourcanAbdullah/3D_Reconstruction/README.md

 What it is

 How to run with VS Code Dev Containers
+How to Run in Ubuntu:
+After Cloning the Repo, Open the Folder in VSCode then make sure to install the Dev Containers Extension in VScode.
+Also Install Docker Version 17.12.0 or later and make sure the user is in the docker profile.(you may need to log out and log in for changes to take place)
+Make sure that you have nvidia docker, nvidia smi, nvidia-cuda-toolkit installed.

+Then in VScode do ctrl + alt + P and run Build Container

 How to build/run with Docker
 sudo apt install x11-xserver-utils